GreenHex/Pebble.S5-S0-S6/README.md

 # Pebble.S5-S0-S6
-Analog chronometer with smooth seconds movement for the Pebble.
+Analog chronometer for the Pebble with smooth seconds movement.